 - immune-boosting

-Olive leaf extracts are characterized by exceptionally good digestibility and high bioavailability.
-They have no side effects and can be safely taken for longer periods as a dietary supplement.
+Olive leaf extracts are characterized by exceptionally good tolerability and high bioavailability.
+They are free of side effects and can be safely taken as a dietary supplement for extended periods.

 Biochemical mechanisms of action of olive leaf extracts

-- Olive leaf extracts reduce the expression of genes that promote fat accumulation: PPARy, lipoprotein lipase, fatty acid binding protein 4 (cf. https://pubmed.ncbi.nlm.nih.gov/20495905/).
+- Olive leaf extracts reduce the expression of genes that promote fat storage: PPARy, lipoprotein lipase, fatty acid binding protein 4 (see below). https://pubmed.ncbi.nlm.nih.gov/20495905/).

-- Olive leaf extracts increase the differentiation of osteoblasts (increased production of osteoblast genesis markers RUNXII, Osterix, collagen type 1, osteocalcin and alkaline phosphatase) (cf. https://pubmed.ncbi.nlm.nih.gov/20495905/).
+- Olive leaf extracts increase the differentiation of osteoblasts (increased production of osteoblast genesis markers RUNXII, Osterix, collagen type 1, osteocalcin and alkaline phosphatase) (see https://pubmed.ncbi.nlm.nih.gov/20495905/).

-- Olive leaf extracts reduce left ventricular and systolic blood pressure and improve stroke volume, ejection fraction and cardiac output, as well as the levels of superoxide dismutase and glutathione reductase (cf. https://pubmed.ncbi.nlm.nih.gov/25119867/).
+- Olive leaf extracts lower left ventricular and systolic blood pressure and improve stroke volume, ejection fraction and cardiac output, as well as the levels of superoxide dismutase and glutathione reductase (see [reference]). https://pubmed.ncbi.nlm.nih.gov/25119867/).

-- Olive leaf extracts prevent an increase in serum levels of malondialdehyde, interleukin-1β, TNF-α, creatine kinase-MB, troponin I and lactate dehydrogenase (cf. https://pubmed.ncbi.nlm.nih.gov/25119867/).
+- Olive leaf extracts prevent an increase in serum levels of malondialdehyde, interleukin-1β, TNF-α, creatine kinase-MB, troponin I and lactate dehydrogenase (see below). https://pubmed.ncbi.nlm.nih.gov/25119867/).

 Therapeutic applications

-At the University of Reading (cf. https://link.springer.com/article/10.1007/s00394-016-1188-y) in Great Britain conducted a double-blind study in 2017 with 60 male subjects who suffered from pre-hypertension.
-They were given an olive leaf extract or a placebo for 6 weeks.
-Taking the olive leaf extract led to significantly improved blood pressure values compared to the placebo.
-The systolic value fell by an average of almost 4 mmHg, the diastolic value by around 3 mmHg.
-Total cholesterol, LDL cholesterol and triglycerides were also reduced in the subjects thanks to the olive leaf extract, as were the values of the inflammatory marker interleukin-8.
+At the University of Reading (cf. https://link.springer.com/article/10.1007/s00394-016-1188-yIn 2017, a double-blind study was conducted in Great Britain with 60 male participants suffering from pre-hypertension.
+They received either an olive leaf extract or a placebo for six weeks.
+Compared to the placebo, the olive leaf extract resulted in significantly improved blood pressure readings.
+The systolic value decreased by an average of almost 4 mmHg, and the diastolic value by approximately 3 mmHg.
+Total cholesterol, LDL cholesterol, and triglycerides were also reduced in the participants thanks to the olive leaf extract, as were the levels of the inflammatory marker interleukin-8.

-In another study with 232 patients with high blood pressure, 500 mg of oleuropein twice daily for 8 weeks was as effective as the diuretic captopril at a dosage of 12.5 to 25 mg twice daily in reducing systolic and diastolic blood pressure (see Table 1). https://pubmed.ncbi.nlm.nih.gov/21036583/).
+In another study with 232 patients with high blood pressure, 500 mg of oleuropein twice daily for 8 weeks was as effective as the diuretic captopril at a dosage of 12.5 to 25 mg twice daily in reducing systolic and diastolic blood pressure (see [reference]). https://pubmed.ncbi.nlm.nih.gov/21036583/).

-In a Swiss study from 2008 with identical twins (cf. https://onlinelibrary.wiley.com/doi/10.1002/ptr.2455) with slightly elevated blood pressure, the test subjects were given either 500 or 1000 mg of an olive leaf extract for eight weeks.
+In a Swiss study from 2008 with identical twins (see... https://onlinelibrary.wiley.com/doi/10.1002/ptr.2455Participants with slightly elevated blood pressure received either 500 or 1000 mg of an olive leaf extract for eight weeks.
 Body weight, heart rate, blood pressure, and glucose and lipid levels were measured every 14 days.
-The result: Blood pressure could be reduced with the olive leaf extract in a dose-dependent manner.
-With the higher olive leaf extract dose, the systolic value fell by an average of 11 mmHg (from 137 to 126), and the diastolic value by an average of 4 mmHg (from 80 to 76).
-With the lower dose, the values fell only slightly; in the control group, they remained unchanged or even rose slightly.
-In the olive leaf group, cholesterol levels also fell significantly and in a dose-dependent manner.
+The result: Blood pressure was lowered with the olive leaf extract in a dose-dependent manner.
+With the higher dose of olive leaf extract, the systolic value decreased by an average of 11 mmHg (from 137 to 126), and the diastolic value by an average of 4 mmHg (from 80 to 76).
+With the lower dose, the values decreased only slightly, while in the control group they remained unchanged or even increased slightly.
+Cholesterol levels also decreased significantly and in a dose-dependent manner in the olive leaf group.

-The antihypertensive effects of olive leaf extracts may be due to their ability to maintain blood vessel function, as observed in a small study of 13 subjects with slightly elevated blood pressure (see Table 1). https://pubmed.ncbi.nlm.nih.gov/25148955/).
-In rats with high blood pressure, an olive leaf extract reduced blood pressure, heart rate, and enlargement of the heart and kidneys, while simultaneously improving blood vessel function (cf. https://pubmed.ncbi.nlm.nih.gov/26593388/).
+The blood pressure-lowering effects of olive leaf extracts may be due to their ability to maintain the function of blood vessels, as was observed in a small study with 13 subjects with slightly elevated blood pressure (see [reference]). https://pubmed.ncbi.nlm.nih.gov/25148955/In rats with high blood pressure, an olive leaf extract reduced blood pressure, heart rate, and enlargement of the heart and kidneys, while simultaneously improving blood vessel function (see [reference]). https://pubmed.ncbi.nlm.nih.gov/26593388/).

 Chronic inflammation

-In a study with 18 healthy volunteers, an olive leaf extract reduced the production of pro-inflammatory cytokines (IL-8) and improved the function of blood vessels (see Figure 1). https://pubmed.ncbi.nlm.nih.gov/26051429/).
+In a study with 18 healthy subjects, an olive leaf extract reduced the production of pro-inflammatory cytokines (IL-8) and improved the function of blood vessels (see [reference]). https://pubmed.ncbi.nlm.nih.gov/26051429/).

 In another clinical study with 45 women with breast cancer, a combination of hydroxytyrosol from olive leaf extract with omega-3 fatty acids and curcumin reduced inflammation (measured via sensitive CRP) after one month of intake.

-In human brain cells, an olive leaf extract prevented inflammation by reducing COX-2 production (see Figure 1). https://pubmed.ncbi.nlm.nih.gov/26410343/).
-The phenolic components of olive leaf extracts also show significant activity against polyarthritis and soft tissue rheumatism and all types of respiratory tract inflammations.
+In human brain cells, an olive leaf extract prevented inflammation by reducing COX-2 production (see [reference]). https://pubmed.ncbi.nlm.nih.gov/26410343/The phenolic components of olive leaf extracts also show significant effects against polyarthritis and soft tissue rheumatism, and all types of respiratory inflammation.

-The blood sugar-lowering effect of oleuropein is based on its ability to block the formation of free radicals by Nox2, as shown in a small study with 20 healthy subjects (see 2.1). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6470561/).
+The blood sugar-lowering effect of oleuropein is based on its ability to block the formation of free radicals by Nox2, as a small study with 20 healthy subjects showed (see [reference]). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6470561/).

-In a small study with 20 healthy volunteers, oleuropein from olive leaf extract reduced blood sugar levels after meals by blocking the production of free radicals by Nox2 (see Figure 1). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6005585/).
+In a small study with 20 healthy subjects, oleuropein from olive leaf extract reduced blood sugar levels after meals by blocking the production of free radicals by Nox2 (see [reference]). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6005585/).

-In another study of 46 middle-aged, overweight men at increased risk for developing type 2 diabetes, supplementation with olive leaf extract for 12 weeks improved insulin sensitivity and the activity of pancreatic cells that produce insulin (see Table 1). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3596374/).
+In another study with 46 overweight, middle-aged men at increased risk of developing type 2 diabetes, supplementation with olive leaf extract for 12 weeks improved insulin sensitivity and the activity of insulin-producing pancreatic cells (see [reference]). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3596374/).

 Bone

-In a clinical study with 64 women with osteoporosis, consumption of an olive leaf extract for 12 months maintained bone density and increased markers of blood levels of bone-forming cells (osteocalcin) (see Table 1). https://pubmed.ncbi.nlm.nih.gov/25560820/).
+In a clinical study with 64 women with osteoporosis, the consumption of an olive leaf extract for 12 months was able to maintain bone density and increase the blood levels of bone-forming cells (osteocalcin) (see [reference]). https://pubmed.ncbi.nlm.nih.gov/25560820/).

-In a study with human bone marrow stem cells, it was observed that oleuropein increased bone cell production (see Figure 1). https://pubmed.ncbi.nlm.nih.gov/20495905/).
+In a study using human bone marrow stem cells, it was observed that oleuropein increased bone cell production (see [reference]). https://pubmed.ncbi.nlm.nih.gov/20495905/).

-Amyloid diseases such as Alzheimer's are caused at least in part by the buildup of misfolded proteins in tissue, which cause inflammation and tissue damage (see: https://pubmed.ncbi.nlm.nih.gov/26092624/).
-Olive leaf extracts may prevent these misfolded proteins from entering the brain.
-This effectively prevented toxicity and tissue damage in studies conducted on mice (see https://pubmed.ncbi.nlm.nih.gov/25293421/).
-Even in advanced stages of Alzheimer's disease, mice experienced an improvement in brain function after treatment with oleuropein (see https://pubmed.ncbi.nlm.nih.gov/25293421/).
-In rats with Parkinson's disease, an olive extract reduced cell damage and cell death (cf. https://pubmed.ncbi.nlm.nih.gov/23394606/).
+Amyloid diseases such as Alzheimer's are at least partially caused by the build-up of misfolded proteins in tissue, which cause inflammation and tissue damage (see...). https://pubmed.ncbi.nlm.nih.gov/26092624/Olive leaf extracts may prevent these misfolded proteins from entering the brain.
+This effectively prevented toxicity and tissue damage in studies conducted with mice (see [reference]). https://pubmed.ncbi.nlm.nih.gov/25293421/Even in advanced stages of Alzheimer's disease, mice experienced an improvement in brain function after treatment with oleuropein (see [reference]). https://pubmed.ncbi.nlm.nih.gov/25293421/In rats with Parkinson's disease, an olive extract reduced cell damage and cell death (see [reference]). https://pubmed.ncbi.nlm.nih.gov/23394606/).

-Oleuropein can also restart autophagy (“cell recycling”) in the cell.
-Autophagy deficiency has been demonstrated in Alzheimer’s disease in particular, which can result in toxins accumulating in the cells.
-In a study from Spain (see https://onlinelibrary.wiley.com/doi/10.1155/2018/5010741In 2018, it was shown in brain samples from Alzheimer's patients that oleuropein is able to initiate autophagy, which could possibly trigger a healing process.
+Oleuropein can also restart autophagy (the "cell recycling") within the cell.
+A deficiency in autophagy has been demonstrated, particularly in Alzheimer's disease, which can lead to the accumulation of toxins in the cells.
+In a study from Spain (see...) https://onlinelibrary.wiley.com/doi/10.1155/2018/5010741In 2018, brain samples from Alzheimer's patients were used to demonstrate that oleuropein is able to initiate autophagy, which could potentially trigger a healing process.

 Colon

-Many digestive problems are accompanied by inflammation of the intestinal mucosa.
+Many digestive problems are accompanied by inflammation of the intestinal lining.

-In intestinal samples isolated from 14 subjects with ulcerative colitis, treatment with an olive leaf extract reduced the production of pro-inflammatory molecules (the enzyme COX-2 and the cytokine IL.17) and the infiltration of immune cells (CD3, CD4 and CD20), resulting in a reduction of inflammatory damage (see Figure 1). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5409730/).
+In intestinal samples isolated from 14 subjects with ulcerative colitis, treatment with an olive leaf extract reduced the production of pro-inflammatory molecules (the enzyme COX-2 and the cytokine IL.17) and the infiltration of immune cells (CD3, CD4 and CD20), resulting in a reduction of inflammatory damage (see [reference]). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5409730/).

-The olive leaf extract also removes the "wrong" bacteria from the digestive system and thus enables the regeneration of a healthy intestinal flora.
-In addition, olive leaf extract shows promise in the fight against Candida fungi and parasites.
+Olive leaf extract also eliminates harmful bacteria from the digestive system, thus enabling the regeneration of a healthy gut flora.
+Furthermore, olive leaf extract shows promise in its use against Candida fungi and parasites.

 gout

-A study by the University of Leipzig found that olive leaves contain substances that inhibit the enzyme xanthine oxidase.
-This enzyme promotes the development of gout.
+A study from the University of Leipzig revealed that olive leaves contain substances that inhibit the enzyme xanthine oxidase.
+This enzyme, however, promotes the development of gout.
 This provides the first scientific evidence for what traditional folk medicine has long known.
-In Mediterranean regions, olive leaves have been used to treat gout for centuries.
+Olive leaves have been used to treat gout in Mediterranean regions for centuries.